Hi,

 Despite all this information, I hate periods.
 And it is not hard to understand why.
 When I started menstruating, I was 10 years old, and nobody had told me what to expect.
 I didn’t have an older sister or cousin to talk to, and I was ahead of schedule in my class.
 One day I bled through a skirt in school and it was mortifying.
 Plus, my great-aunt would tell me that I could not touch or water plants during my period because they would die.

 But I was lucky.
-Worldwide, girls and because of their period.
+Worldwide, girls miss out on school and get locked up in sheds because of their period.

-Interestingly, just two years ago, my perception changed a little when I started using instead of pads.
+Interestingly, just two years ago, my perception changed a little when I started using a menstrual cup instead of pads.

 How much of all the pain that I feel during my period has to do with my problematic view of femininity?
 And how much is it a result of the amount of misunderstanding there is around periods in the world?